What's Your Name (Usher song)

 "What's Your Name" is a song by American recording artist Usher and features will.i.am.
-Written by Usher, will.i.am and Ryan Toby and produced by will.i.am, it was sent to radio on August 18, 2008, as the fourth single from Usher's fifth studio album, Here I Stand, and was later released as a compact disc single and digital download.
+Written by Usher, will.i.am and Ryan Toby and produced by will.i.am, it was sent to radio on August 18, 2008, as the fourth single from Usher's fifth studio album, Here I Stand (2008), and was later released as a compact disc single and digital download.
 "What's Your Name" is a mid-tempo electro dance song, and is based on new wave-influenced synth riffs.
-Usher and will.i.am performed the song at the 2008 National Football League Kickoff game concert, and it was also used in a Sony Ericsson contest.

 The song entered the Australian Singles Chart and the Canadian Hot 100; it peaked at numbers ninety-one and eighty-four, respectively.
+Usher and will.i.am performed the song at the 2008 National Football League Kickoff game concert, and it was also used in a Sony Ericsson contest.

 Background and release

 "What's Your Name" was written by Usher, will.i.am and Ryan Toby, while it was produced by will.i.am and the vocals were produced by Kuk Harrell.
 The song was recorded by Jeremy Stevenson at Patchwerk Studios and Triangle Sound Studios in Atlanta, Georgia, and by will.i.am and Padraic Kerin at Ethernet Studios, Los Angeles, California.
 Dylan Dresdow mixed the record at PaperVu Studios, Los Angeles.
 Usher explained to MTV News that the "lighthearted" song was written for his "younger, up-and-coming fans".

 "What's Your Name" was sent to US contemporary hit radio on August 18, 2008, and to US rhythmic contemporary radio on August 25.
 The song was released as a CD single and music download in Australia and New Zealand on September 13, 2008. it featured "What's Your Name" along with an instrumental version of the track.
 Usher and will.i.am performed the song at the warmup concert for the 2008 National Football League Kickoff game on September 4.
 Sony Ericsson used "What's Your Name" in a customer competition to meet Usher.
 Contestants entered by sending videos of themselves singing twenty to sixty seconds of Usher's parts of the song.